Permits and Burning information

 RESTRICTED AND PROHIBITED BURNING PERIOD

 The below dates may change due to seasonal fire conditions in which case details will be published in the local newspaper.
-Burning on Sundays and public holidays during the restricted fire season is prohibited
+Burning on public holidays during the restricted fire season is prohibited

 BURNING PERMITS ARE REQUIRED FROM